On J-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends

 \section{Proof of main results}

+The proofs for $\mathbb{R}^{+}\times V$ and $\mathbb{R}^{-}\times V$ are almost the same, so we will focus on the $\mathbb{R}^{+}\times V$ case.
 The proof is done in three steps.
-The first step is to show that the gradient of a finite energy $J$-holomorphic curve $\tilde{u}=(a,u)$ is bounded.
-The second step is to show subsequence convergence, briefly, given a sequence of numbers $R_{k}$ converging to infinity, we want to show that there exists a subsequence $R_{k_{n}}$, such that $u(R_{k_{n}},t)$ converges to a periodic solution of the vector field $\mathbf{R}_{\infty}$.
-The third step is to get some exponential estimate and then prove the Theorem \ref{thm:converge to reeb orbit} and Theorem \ref{thm: exponential convergence}.
+The first step is to show that the gradient of a finite Hofer energy $J$-holomorphic curve $\tilde{u}=(a,u)$ is bounded.
+The second step is to show ``subsequence convergence'', briefly, given a sequence of numbers $R_{k}$ converging to infinity, we want to show that there exists a subsequence $R_{k_{n}}$, such that $u(R_{k_{n}},t)$ converges to a periodic solution of the vector field $\mathbf{R}_{\infty}$.
+The third step is to get some exponential decay estimate and then prove Theorem \ref{thm:converge to reeb orbit} and Theorem \ref{thm: exponential convergence}.